 Additional mechanism and asymmetric elements are available in both versions.

-Metal frame finish available in aluminium or black painted base, bright or satin chrome base.
+Metal frame finish available in aluminium or black painted base and bright chrome base.
 Upholstery available in a range of fabric or Spinneybeck leather.

 These products are part of a System Sofa Collection.
 More configuration are available.